PlaidCloud/plaidcloud-docs/content/en/docs/workflows/step-conditions.md

  - Day of the week condition set to Monday (1)
  - Hour of the day set to 2
  - Minute of the hour set to 5

+For "Use Financial Close Workday", set that to the xth day of the month that your close happens on.
+For example, if your close happens on the 5th day of the month, have "5".